 Employers need to undertake the following to ensure that they are not breaking the law:

 - undertake equality training covering recruitment, promotion and training.

 How we can help

-As the scheme payments are statutory it is important that rules of Statutory Sick, Maternity and Paternity Pay are adhered to.
-If you are an employer in the Sutton Coldfield area we will be more than happy to provide you with assistance or any additional information required.
-Please do not hesitate to contact us at Bissell & Brown Midlands Limited.
+If you are an employer or employee in the Sutton Coldfield area we will be more than happy to provide you with assistance or any additional information required on age discrimination.
+Please contact us at Bissell & Brown Midlands Limited for more detailed advice.